eudoxia0/eudoxia0.github.io/article/_posts/2022-07-05-lessons-writing-compiler.md

 In addition to this there's a table of declarations, a table of typeclass instance methods, and a table of monomorphs (to implement generics).

-The environment has a simple CRUD API, and each function basic performs integrity checks like ensuring that you don't have two declarations with the same name in the same module.
+The environment has a simple CRUD API, and each function basically performs integrity checks like ensuring that you don't have two declarations with the same name in the same module.